GobblesGobbles

 The Biggest Rapamycin Trial in History Just Launched — 720 People, 6 Years, One Question: Can We Chemically Stop Frailty?

-The University of Arizona has launched a randomized, double-blind Phase 3 clinical trial enrolling 720 participants to test whether rapamycin — an immunosuppressant drug with decades of lifespan-extension data in animals — can slow human aging.
+The University of Arizona is preparing to launch a randomized, double-blind Phase 3 clinical trial enrolling 720 participants to test whether rapamycin — an immunosuppressant drug with decades of lifespan-extension data in animals — can slow human aging, with final FDA approval expected before the trial begins this year.
 The trial is funded by $12 million in philanthropic support from alumnus Ken Coit and is projected to take six years.
-Participants will take rapamycin or a placebo for two years, followed by an additional year of follow-up.
+Participants will take rapamycin or a placebo for two years, with an additional year of follow-up.
 The trial focuses on two primary endpoints: whether rapamycin can prevent older adults from transitioning from pre-frail to frail, and whether it can reduce blood levels of IL-6, an inflammatory marker associated with frailty and age-related disease.

 The frailty endpoint is a deliberate strategic choice.
 Rather than chasing individual diseases, the trial bets that frailty captures the underlying structural collapse that makes those diseases more likely.
 Community commentary from the longevity research space flagged a real tension: an earlier exploratory trial of once-weekly 6 mg sirolimus not only failed to enhance functional improvements from a home exercise program in older adults, but in sensitivity analyses may have modestly reduced those improvements — and increased the burden of minor adverse events, with a possible contribution to one serious infection.